teamosis/gethugothemes-documentation/content/redlab/basic-configuration.md

 ## Default Parameters
-In this project folder, you will find a file called `config/_default/params.toml`.
+In this project folder, you will find a file called `config.toml`.
 Open this file in any text editor or IDE.

 {{< notice note >}}
 For maintaining it from forestry, you can find it at the bottom of the left sidebar.
 The file called **Parameters**